✂️ Segmentation¶

 -

-This paper proposes EDA-PSeg, a framework that introduces two core modules — a Graph Matching Adapter (GMA) and an Euler-Margin Attention (EMA) — to achieve, for the first time, open-set unsupervised domain adaptive semantic segmentation from pinhole to 360° panoramic images, simultaneously addressing geometric FoV distortion and unknown category discovery.
+The EDA-PSeg framework is proposed, which utilizes two core modules: the Graph Matching Adapter (GMA) and Euler-Margin Attention (EMA).
+It achieves open-set unsupervised domain adaptive semantic segmentation from pinhole views to 360° panoramic images for the first time, simultaneously addressing geometric Field of View (FoV) distortion and unknown category discovery.

 -